Generalization of l1 constraints for high dimensional regression problems: Generalized LASSO and Dantzig Selector

-This assumption can be seen as a modification of assumptions that can be found in \cite{Lasso3}: in \cite{Lasso3}, the same assumption is made on the matrix $X'X$.
-So here, in the case where $A=X'X$ and $P=I_{p}$, we will obtain exactly the same assumption that in \cite{Lasso3}.
+This assumption can be seen as a modification of assumptions in \cite{Lasso3}: if we put $F(x)=1$, $F(X'X)=I_p$ and $H(X'X)=X'X$ and we obtain exactly the same assumption that in \cite{Lasso3}.
+For the sake of shorteness, we put $F=F(X'X)$, $G=G(X'X)$ and $H=H(X'X)$.

-\begin{thm} Let us take $\varepsilon\in]0,1[$ and $s=2\sigma(2n\log(p/\varepsilon))^{1/2}$.
+\begin{thm} Let us take $\varepsilon\in]0,1[$ and $s=2\sigma(2\log(p/\varepsilon))^{1/2}$.
 Assume that Assumption $A(c)$ is satisfied for some $c>0$.
 With probability at least $1-\varepsilon$ we have simultaneously: